 The chosen CPU, the RCA CPD-1802, was also used in the RCA Studio 2 videogame system and a development/hobby systems using Chip-8, like the Cosmac RCA VIP.
 This 8-bit processor is still being manufactured in many forms, as it is radiation-resistant.
 It was also used as the heart of the Voyager, Viking and Galileo probes !

 The COMX-35 did have a successor: the COMX-PC1.
-This was just a COMX-35 in a different housing.
+This was just a COMX-35 in a different housing and better keyboard.
+This PC1 was also sold as the Savla PC1 in India!

 Special thanks to Kin Wing Fung who donated us this computer !